benkaraban/blip-blop/README.md

 This project is HUGE for two students.
 Kudos to you guys, it's a LOT of work, and even if the quality is, uh, debatable, the game actually works flawlessly and you undeniably got the work done.
+I can hardly believe every single error has been handled, even memory allocation failures, so that the game wouldn't crash (some, including me, would say that it's easier for a developper to handle a crash, rather than propagating / circumventing silently an error that would still disallow the gamer to properly play the game).
 Congrats and thanks!

 ## Lexicon